hamadraufkhan/test-devops/README.md

 Git is a software which will be installed in our local system GitHub is a Software as a service (SaaS) which can be used by millions of people for code saving into cloud platform and access it upon his/her company size.

+Stages of Git:
+there are 4 stages of git
+working directory - staging - local repo - cloud repository